ashish757/cmdRelay/README.md

 - **`Tailwind CSS`** utility-first styling for a fluid mobile experience.
 - **`Lucide-react`** for SVG icons

+## Credits
+- Used SVG icons from https://simpleicons.org for app logos.

 ## AI use
 - Used JetBrain's RustRover's Auto inline code completion
 - Took AI help in creation of `UI` elements, especially the control layout builder `canvas`
 - I am fairly new in Rust and `low level` coding (coming from `web development`), took AI code help from `Gemini` in implementation of `Threading`

+# Demo Video